urieco/General-Notes-About-Computing/Hardware/Motherboard.md

   - SATA
   - SAS
 7. [RAM](#ram)
-  - DIMM, SO-DIMM, FB-DIMM, UDIMM, RDIMM
+  - Types: DIMM, SO-DIMM, FB-DIMM, UDIMM, RDIMM, SIMM, RIMM, NVDIMM
+  - RAM Kit
+  - RAM Bus Speed
   - ECC
+  - Memory channel
+  - Rank
+  - DPC

 # Peripherals
 **External devices or components that are connected to a computer or other device to extend its functionality** to provide additional capabilities.
 These devices are typically used to input data, output information, or perform specific tasks, and they can vary widely in form and function.